 The process can vary between individuals, so it’s important to speak to your St. Pete dentist about the steps that may apply to you and your oral healthcare needs.

 What Type of Dentures Can I Benefit From?

 This is a highly individualized process.
 You may benefit from just a partial denture, or you may be better suited for a full set of dentures.
 You may be a good candidate for affixed dentures, or you may be better suited for removal dentures.
-What works for you will be based entirely on your personal preferences, budget, and the health of your teeth and gums.
+Dr. Kristina Neda, a dentist who offers dentures in Georgetown, KY, says that what works for you will be based entirely on your personal preferences, budget, and the health of your teeth and gums.